thomd/pytorch-image-classification-with-transfer-learning/README.md

 Each class has it's own directory for the images.
 The images are then labeled with the class taken from the directory name.

-### On Kaggle Datasets

-Image datasets hosted on [kaggle](https://www.kaggle.com/) tend to have redundant data, hence must be cleaned up carefully.

 ### Create Dataset

     kaggle datasets list -s flowers